-With stunning views onto both the Castle Hill and the nearby Danube river, the location of Felix is hard to beat.
-The restaurant, which serves breakfast, lunch, and dinner, is located inside a refurbished landmark building from the 19th century designed by Miklós Ybl, the head architect also behind the Budapest Opera House.
-In terms of prices and ambiance, Felix is a notch above trendy spots but it's also more casual than stiff-lipped fine dining establishments.
+With panoramic views onto the Castle Hill and the Danube, the location of Felix is hard to beat.
+The restaurant, which serves breakfast, lunch, and dinner, occupies a nicely refurbished landmark-protected building designed by Miklós Ybl, the head architect of the Budapest Opera House.
+In terms of prices and ambience, Felix is a notch above the trendy spots but more casual than stiff-lipped fine dining establishments.

 The food here pays homage to Hungarian classics while incorporating small twists and turns.
 For example, the foie gras (€15) arrives sitting in a Japanese ponzu sauce.
 Even local Hungarians will enjoy the goulash soup (€6) and the expertly prepared chicken paprikash (€15).
-The best way to end your meal here is with aranygaluska — sweet yeast buns coated in ground walnut and smothered in creamy vanilla custard (€8).
+The way to end your meal is with the aranygaluska — sweet yeast buns coated in ground walnut and smothered in creamy vanilla custard (€8).
 Don't miss them (an order is meant for up to three people).
-The wine program, overseen by Máté Horváth, one of Hungary's top sommeliers, features many celebrated Hungarian winemakers with a whole page dedicated to Tokaj's dry wines.
+Máté Horváth, one of Hungary's top sommeliers, oversees the wine program, which features celebrated Hungarian winemakers, with a whole page dedicated to Tokaj's dry wines.

 Breakfast is served every day of the week and the avocado toast (€8), a dish often relegated to a check-the-box status, stands out most: a lightly toasted, cereal-crusted dark sourdough arrives blanketed in avocado cream, pomegranate seeds, and a perfectly poached egg.
 Also good is the acai bowl (€6) but you're better off skipping the bagels.